circlesofshell/gravedigger/README.md

 ## gravedigger version 0.000069
 ![gravedigger](gravedigger.jpg)

-waybackurls on the rocks, digs for archived URLs.
+waybackurls + status probe, digs for archived URLs.

-If you want speed and accuracy use the original.
-Thanks [Tomnomnom](https://github.com/Tomnomnom) for the great tool.
+ Thanks [Tomnomnom](https://github.com/Tomnomnom) for the great tool and idea

 ```
 Usage:  gravedigger -urls domain.tld to dig only for Urls